isomerpages/imh-predict/index.md

       alignment: left
   - infobar:
       title: About PREDICT
-      description: A new longitudinal study aims to establish a five-year cohort to comprehensively understand depressive disorders in Singapore.
+      description: "Preventing Depression: Investigation in Cohorts of its etiology and Trajectory.
+A longitudinal study aims to comprehensively understand depressive disorders."
-      button: Continue reading
+      button: Learn more
       url: /study-information/
   - announcements:
       title: Latest PREDICT News